romelus2002/retail_store_1/README.md

-# SalesLT + Marketing Data Pipeline
+## Project Description ( SalesLT + Marketing Data Pipeline)

-> End-to-end Azure data engineering project unifying transactional sales data with behavioral marketing data to provide actionable intelligence for sales and marketing teams — tracking revenue performance, product profitability, lead pipeline value and campaign ROI from a single governed platform.

----
+This end-to-end Azure data engineering project was built to provide actionable intelligence to both the sales and marketing teams of a cycling products company.
+Using a medallion architecture (Bronze → Silver → Gold) orchestrated by ADF and transformed in Databricks, the data is governed through Unity Catalog and served via Synapse Serverless SQL views to a Power BI dashboard tracking six core KPIs — **daily sales summary**, **monthly revenue trend** and **product performance** on the sales side, and **daily lead activity**, **monthly campaign ROI** and **lead conversion funnel** on the marketing side.
+Together these metrics enable the sales team to monitor revenue, order volume and product profitability while the marketing team tracks pipeline value, lead quality and campaign return on investment — all refreshed automatically on each pipeline run.

 ## Architecture — Medallion Pattern